bbwwgg/PRG1002_Dating_app/README.md

 - Fewer bottlenecks:

-in a team, tem mmultitasking and context switching between team members can slow progress.
+in a team, tem multitasking and context switching between team members can slow progress.
 Kanban can help to control this with work-in-progress (WIP) limits, with a set limit of number of tasks to be in WTP column.
 This practice helps to reveal where work flow is stuck and requires focus.

 Example: in a Kanban board, Columns are set up as: To Do → In Progress → Code Review → Done.
 When setting Code Review WIP to 2.
 The low limit encourages developers to review promptly rather than let items pile up, which lowers overall cycle time.